futres/futres_website/content/publish.md

 <b>E.B.
 Davis</b>.
 2019.
 Keeping your data alive with harmonized repositories.
 Western Association of Vertebrate Paleontology, Keynote presentation, Eugene OR.

 ## Publications
+(27) Hantak, M., McLean, B., Li, D. and Guralnick, R., 2020.
+Mammalian body size is determined by interactions between climate, urbanization and traits.
+Communication Biology, accepted.

+(26) Cirilli, O., Saarinen, J., Pandolfi, L., Rook, L. and Bernor, R.L.
+An updated review on <i>Equus stenonis</i> (Mammalia, Perissodactyla): new implications for the European Early Pleistocene Equus taxonomy and paleoecology, and remarks on the Old World Equus evolution.
+Quaternary Science Reviews, in revision.

+(25) Cirilli, O. <i>Equus stehlini</i> Azzaroli, 1964 (Perissodactyla, Equidae).
+A revision of the  most enigmatic horse from the Early Pleistocene of Europe, with new insights on the evolutionary history of European medium- and small-sized horses.
+Rivista Italiana di Paleontologia e Stratigraphia, Milano, in revision.

+(24) Bernor, R.L., Kaya, F., Kaakinen, A., Saarinen, J., Fortelius, M. Old World Hipparionine evolution, biogeography, climatology and ecology.
+Earth Science Reviews, in revision.

+(23) Bernor, R.L., Cirilli, O., Bushkhianidze, M., Lordkipanidze, D., Rook, L. 2021 The Dmanisi Equus: Systematics, biogeography and paleoecology.
+Journal of Human Evolution, in press.

 (22) Cirilli, O., Pandolfi, L., Rook, L., and Bernor, R.L.
 2021. <a href= "https://www.nature.com/articles/s41598-021-89440-9">Evolution of Old World <i>Equus</i> and origin of the zebra-ass clade</a>.
 Scientific Reports.
 11(10156).

 (21) Saarinen, J., Cirilli, O., Meshida, K., Strani, F., and Bernor, R.L.
 2021. <a href="https://www.frontiersin.org/articles/10.3389/fevo.2021.622412/full?&utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field=&journalName=Frontiers_in_Ecology_and_Evolution&id=622412">Testing equid body mass estiamte equations on modern zebras - with implications to understanding the relationship of body size, diet, and habitats of <i>Equus</i> in the Pleistocene of Europe.</a> Frontiers in Ecology and Evolution. <a href="https://doi.org/10.3389/fevo.2021.622412">doi:10.3389/fevo/2021</a>